code-IM-perfect/code-IM-perfect/README.md

 Hey!
-From on you are one of the Elite <0.000000003% people that will ever get the chance to see read this.
+From on you are one of the Elite <0.000000003% people that will read this...EVER

 If you came here by mistake...you will be one of them anyways 😑